lovebrew/lovebrew.github.io/packaging.md

 #### Manual method

-Similarly to how [LÖVE does this for Windows](https://love2d.org/wiki/Game_Distribution#Creating_a_Windows_Executable), it is possible to append a .love-file containing your game to the LÖVE Potion executable.
+It is possible to append a .love-file containing your game to the LÖVE Potion executable, thus creating a **fused game**.
 Create the .love-file as described [in the section above](#create-a-love-file), download the [latest LÖVE Potion binary](https://github.com/TurtleP/LovePotion/releases) for your desired platform and run one of the following commands:

 <!-- tabs:start -->